What Real Self-defense Is All About

 “To be acquitted of any kind of physical harm-related crime (such as assault and battery and homicide) using the self-defense justification, [defendants] must prove legal provocation, meaning that [defendants] must prove that they were in a position where not using self-defense would most likely lead to death, serious injuries and property damage.”

-— http://en.wikipedia.org/wiki/Self-defense
+— https://en.wikipedia.org/wiki/Self-defense

 “However, when an assailant ceases to be a threat (e.g. by being tackled and restrained, surrendering, or fleeing), the defense of justification will fail if the defending party presses on to attack or to punish beyond imposing physical restraint.”

-— http://en.wikipedia.org/wiki/Right_of_self-defense
+— https://en.wikipedia.org/wiki/Right_of_self-defense

 For your actions to qualify as justifiable self-defense, you must be in immediate danger, and not just in your opinion but in the opinion of a “reasonable and prudent person.”
 Lawyers call it “imminent jeopardy.”
 Jeopardy can cease as soon as your attacker surrenders or ceases to be a threat, say, is restrained or tries to run away.
 Continuing to use force against the attacker when you are no longer in imminent jeopardy is illegal, and you will be prosecuted.